jcervas/class-cmu-84-721/Notes/The Nature and Origins of Mass Opinion/The Nature and Origins of Mass Opinion.md

 - **Political Awareness**: The degree to which an individual is informed about and engaged with political issues and information.

-- **Political Predispositions**: An individual's pre-existing attitudes, beliefs, or values that influence how they receive and interpret new political information.
+- **Political Predispositions**: An individual's pre-existing attitudes, beliefs, or values that influence how they receive and interpret new political information. it refers to an alteration in long-term response probabilities brought about by the acquisition of new considerations.
+- **Attitude Change**: It involves the process by which new considerations are added to the pool of existing considerations in a person's mind, permanently altering long-term response probabilities on the issue.
+   - Within the RAS (Reception-Acceptance-Similarity) model, attitudes, in the conventional sense of the term, do not exist.
+Instead, people make "attitude reports" or "survey responses" based on momentarily salient considerations.
+Attitude change, within this model, is not understood as a conversion experience but as a change in the balance of positive and negative considerations related to a given issue.
+In the RAS model, permanent alterations in long-term response probabilities are the equivalent of attitude change.

 ## Deductions from Model (Chapter 4)